jskov/action-nexus-publish/README.md

 You would do well to fork this repository and review the code.
 And then use the Action from your forked repository!
 Basically the [official](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) recommendations but with extra paranoia :)

-According to [SonarCloud](https://sonarcloud.io/project/information?id=jskov_action-maven-publish) there are ~800 lines of java code.
+According to [SonarCloud](https://sonarcloud.io/project/overview?id=jskov_action-maven-publish) there are <900 lines of java code.

 If you have written enough code to publish anything on MavenCentral, it should be a piece of cake to review.

-Also remember to have look at [action.yaml](./action.yaml) to verify that only the ['src/main/java'](./src/main/java) classes are used.

 ### Testing